-It is important to emphasize that you should wait until after your mortgage closes -- and not just until after you have submitted your mortgage application -- before you make any major personal or financial decisions.
-If there are significant changes in your personal or financial profile, such as getting married or applying for a new car loan that causes your credit score to drop and impacts your debt-to-income ratio, this can undermine your ability to close your mortgage.
+These examples demonstrate why you should wait until after your mortgage closes -- and not just until after you have submitted your application -- before you make any major personal or financial decisions.
+Significant changes in your personal, financial or credit profile before closing can cause your mortgage to be rejected.